 Captivating in its rustic tranquility, the Bumthang district is often referred to as Bhutan’s religious and cultural heartland.
-Many of the country’s oldest temples and monasteries are located here amid tightly knit farming communities, rice paddies and fields of golden wheat.
-Bumthang is composed of four broad, glacier-carved valleys: Ura, Chumey, Tang and Choekhor, the last of which is unofficially known as Bumthang Valley, as it holds several of the most significant landmarks, as well as Jakar, the district capital.
-Each valley has its own distinct ambience and dialect, and together they promise some of the finest scenery in all Bhutan.
+Many of the country’s oldest temples and monasteries are located here amid tightly-knit farming communities, rice paddies, and fields of golden wheat.
+Bumthang consists of Jakar, the district capital, and four broad, glacier-carved valleys, each with their own distinct culture and dialect: Ura, Chumey, Tang and Choekhor, also known as Bumthang Valley, as it holds several of the most significant landmarks.
+Together they promise some of the finest scenery in all Bhutan.

 Obviously there's a lot more, this is just to get you started...

 Rich in sacred artefacts and spiritual heritage, Bumthang is the cradle of Bhutanese Buddhism.
 Many sites here are associated with Padmasambhava, the Guru Rinpoche, who is said to have arrived from Tibet atop a flying tigress.
 Padmasambhava visited Bumthang to deal with a troublesome deity, and legend has it that he hid many Buddhist teachings to be discovered by the faithful at later dates.
 Mebar Tsho, ‘the Burning Lake’ is a pilgrimage site thanks to the legend of Pema Lingpa, where Lingpa had a vision of hidden treasure below the surface and dived in naked holding a lit butter lamp.
 When he emerged several minutes later, not only was he clutching a scroll and a chest, but the lamp was still alight.